nap2000/docs/admin-settings.rst

    incomplete instance and the enumerator can open it to continue editing from the tasks tab.
 Note incomplete instances are not sent to the server.
    (Requires version 21.02+ of the server and 6.302+ of fieldTask)
 *  Enable Geo-fence.
 Enables the geo fence feature that can download or show tasks when the user is within a specified perimeter.
+*  GeoShape and GeoTrace input method.
+If these are set on the server then a dialog is no longer shown to fieldTask users before they start recording points.
+This reduces the time required to start recording and allows a consistent approach to recording geo poly types.

 Webform Settings
 ----------------